t3rn/t3rn/docs/main/docs/executor/executor-breakdown.md

 The Executor connects to various networks, including Layer 3 networks and testnets.
 RPC providers for each network are initialized, allowing the Executor to interact with the blockchain and fetch relevant data.

 :::info Custom RPC URLs
 These are the default RPC providers.
 Executors can add their custom RPC URLs.
-Find out how to set them up for [Binary](./become-an-executor/binary-setup.md) and [GUI](./become-an-executor/gui-setup.md) in our docs.
+Find out how to set them up in [Docker Setup](./become-an-executor/docker-setup.md), [Binary Setup](./become-an-executor/binary-setup.md) and [AIxecutors](./become-an-executor/aixecutor-setup.md) in our docs.
 :::

 ### Step 3: Configuring Attestation and Batching